7 Min Read

 - How To Deal With It When You're Thinking About Someone Else

 - Creating A Plan For Changing Your Thoughts About Someone Else

-When you got married you only had eyes for each other.
+When you got married, you only had eyes for each other.
 There was no room for romantic thoughts of other people.
-But as time goes on and that new relationship feeling mellows, you have started noticing other attractive people around you and can find yourself thinking about someone else.
+But as time passes and that new relationship feeling mellows, you've started to notice other attractive people around you and can find yourself thinking about someone else.

 What Thinking About Someone Else Means When You're Married